olfp/lupos/README.md

 ![LUPOS Screenshot](https://olfp.github.io/LUPOS-Snap0.png)

+A video of LUPOS booting is avaliable [here](https://youtu.be/QnL8gHgV4kQ).

 A big, big thank you goes out to the people who wrote most of the code used:

 * Rene Stange for [Circle](https://github.com/rsta2/circle).